Budapest International Airport

-Terminal 2A (Schengen destinations) and 2B (non-Schengen destinations) are close enough to be accessible by foot, there is a covered walkway between these two terminals.
-For transfers between Terminal 1 and 2, the easiest way is with Budapest Airport Minibusz (BAM) which operates a shuttle costing 700Ft.
-Taxis are also available and the #93 bus may also be used.
+Terminal 2A (Schengen destinations) and 2B (non-Schengen destinations) are close enough to be accessible by foot; there is a covered walkway between these two terminals.
+All flights are serviced by Terminals 2A and 2B.
+Terminal 1 is no longer serving any flights.

 Facilities include ATMs, bureaux de change, left luggage, first aid, duty-free shops, childcare, post office, chapel, restaurants, tourist information and hotel reservations.
 There are facilities for disabled passengers and wheelchairs are available from the airport help desks; travellers with special needs are advised to contact their airline or travel agent in advance.
 A short walk from Terminal 2 there is an open-air aircraft museum.

-Free wifi internet access is available in Terminal 1 and in the SkyCourt area.
+Free wifi is available in all terminals and in the SkyCourt area.

 The Malev, Cirrus, and Millenium Lounges offer business services, including phones, photocopy and fax machines, computer terminals and even interpreters.
 There are two meeting rooms in Terminal 2B, that can accommodate six and 40 delegates respectively.